isomerpages/govtech-corp/media/technews/_posts/2020-07-15-post-More users pleased with user friendly government digital services, says poll.md

 <a href="https://www.straitstimes.com/tech/fingerprint-facial-id-for-singpass-authentication" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">biometrics-as-a-service</a>, remote authorisation and MyInfo Business.</p>
 <p>APIs allow digital applications to communicate with one another and enable
 seamless data sharing among organisations.
-Over 100 businesses have integrated with the National Digital Identity (ndi) platform via GovTech’s&nbsp;
-<a href="https://www.ndi-api.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">ndi APIs</a>&nbsp;since 2018.
-The platform is designed to provide more
-convenience and security for citizens transacting online.</p>
+Over 100 businesses have integrated with the National Digital Identity (ndi) platform via GovTech’s&nbsp;NDI APIs&nbsp;since 2018.
+The platform is designed to provide more convenience and security for citizens transacting online.</p>
 <p>According to GovTech, close to 450,000 transactions are made on the platform
 each month.
 The agency added that businesses in sectors like banking, insurance, power supply and online retail have reported higher customer acquisition